Stan Kelly-Bootle: Computing career

-He started his computing career programming the pioneering EDSAC computer, designed and built at Cambridge University.
+Kelly-Bootle achieved the first postgraduate degree in computer science in 1954, from the University of Cambridge.
+He started his computing career programming the pioneering EDSAC computer, designed and built at Mathematical Laboratory there.
 He worked for IBM in the United States and the UK from 1955 to 1970.
-From 1970 to 1973, he worked as Manager for University Systems for Sperry-UNIVAC.
+From 1970 to 1973, he worked as Manager for University Systems for Sperry UNIVAC.
 He also lectured at the University of Warwick.

 Writing career

-In 1973, Kelly-Bootle left Sperry-UNIVAC and became a freelance consultant, writer and programmer.
-He was known in the computer community for The Devil's DP Dictionary and its second edition, The Computer Contradictionary (1995), which he authored.
-These works are cynical lexicographies in the vein of Ambrose Bierce's The Devil's Dictionary.
+In 1973, Kelly-Bootle left Sperry UNIVAC and became a freelance consultant, writer and programmer.
+He was known in the computer community for his books The Devil's DP Dictionary and its second edition, The Computer Contradictionary (1995), cynical lexicons in the vein of Ambrose Bierce's The Devil's Dictionary.
 Kelly-Bootle authored or co-authored several serious textbooks and tutorials on subjects such as the Motorola 68000 family of CPUs, programming languages including various C compilers, and the Unix operating system.

 He authored the "Devil's Advocate" column in UNIX Review from 1984 to 2000, and had columns in Computer Language ("Bit by Bit", 1989–1994), OS/2 Magazine ("End Notes", 1994–97) and Software Development ("Seamless Quanta", October 1995 – May 1997).
-He contributed columns and articles to several other computer industry magazines, as well.
+He contributed columns and articles to several other computer industry magazines, including ACM Queue, and AI/Expert.
+From 2000 to 2004, he wrote an online monthly column, Son of Devil's Advocate (or SODA).